nourzein/thesis_research/README.md

 Topic: I am mapping(visualizing) green roof and green roof potential in NYC, to see:
 Research Question: Where in the city are they located?
 And where can they be implemented?
 Significance: This is because green roofs have immense benefits for climate change mitigation and resiliency.
+The ###  Goal is to build a tool that would be used cross-discipline (government, academia, buisiness)
 - How will we define green roofs for the study?
   - Based on the data available
   - Probably more conservative estimates (i.e not community gardens, but also not potted plants on a roof top)